sredfern/zippylimitpy/readme.md

 # Zippy Speed Limiter

 This project allows you to scale an RC Radio throttle value.
-It's useful if you have a simpler RC radio car and want to slow it down for kids.
+Great if you've got an RC car that you'd like to slow down for kids.

 Features
 - Single button interface